-Vitamin D is available in an oral supplement form for those who are deficient, prescription topical forms to treat inflammatory conditions, and is even found in some OTC beauty products, like oils and moisturizers (though Williams says studies on the benefits of topical vitamin D for normal skin health are lacking).
+Vitamin D is available in an oral supplement form for those who are deficient, prescription topical forms to treat inflammatory conditions, and is even found in some over-the-counter beauty products, like oils and moisturizers.
+However, according to Williams, studies on the benefits of topical vitamin D for normal skin health are lacking.

 Benefits of Vitamin D for Skin

 Dhingra says the chief function of vitamin D is maintaining a calcium balance in our bodies, but it also has functions well beyond this—for instance, the role it plays in skin health.
 As Zeichner puts it, "Generally speaking, skin health is best improved when your body has a full store of vitamin D." Below are the main ways vitamin D benefits the skin.

 - Decreases inflammation: "The most important practical use of Vitamin D in the skin to date is as a mild-to-moderate anti-inflammatory, used clinically as a cream in the treatment of conditions like psoriasis, eczema, and vitiligo," Dhingra says.
 "Vitamin D dials down exuberant inflammation, alleviating symptoms for those suffering from these conditions."